liutairan/liutairan.github.io/cv.md

 Tairan Liu, Misagh Naderi, Chris Alvin, Supratik Mukhopadhyay, and Michal Brylinski.
 Break down in order to build up: Decomposing small molecules for fragment-based drug design with eMolFrag. *Journal of Chemical Information and Modeling*, 57(4):627–631, 2017.

+Tairan Liu and Javad Mohammadpour Velni.
+Multi-Agent Systems Coverage Control in Mixed-Dimensional and Hybrid Environments. *Modeling, Estimation and Control Conference 2021 (MECC)*.
+To appear.

+Tairan Liu, Marcio de Queiroz, and Farid Sahebsara.
+Distance-based planar formation control using orthogonal variables.
+In *Proceedings of the 2020 IEEE Conference on Control Technology and Applications (CCTA)*, pp. 64-69, Montréal, Canada, Aug.
+2020.

+Tairan Liu, Marcio de Queiroz, Pengpeng Zhang, and Milad Khaledyan.
+Directed formation control of n planar agents with distance and area constraints.
+In *Proceedings of the 2019 American Control Conference (ACC)*, pp. 1824-1829, Philadelphia, PA, Jul.
+2019.

 ***

 ### Grants